hl7au/au-fhir-core/input/pagecontent/medicine-information.md

 These data elements may be supported as coded, or text, and systems are likely to use a combination of coded and text elements when constructing a Medication resource.
 The guidance for how to support coded or text is summarised below:

 1. For *coded* support for brand name, generic name, manufacturer, item form and strength:
-   - Fully coded support is provided using code.coding with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) extension in the resource (i.e. MedicationAdministration, MedicationStatement, MedicationDispense, MedicationRequest, Medication):
+   - Coded support for the following can be provided using code.coding with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) to explicitly declare the type of product identification in the resource (i.e. MedicationAdministration, MedicationStatement, MedicationDispense, MedicationRequest, Medication):
       - brand name = `code.coding` with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) using `BPD` from the [Medication Type code system](http://build.fhir.org/ig/hl7au/au-fhir-base/CodeSystem-medication-type.html)
       - generic name = `code.coding` with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) using `UPD` from the [Medication Type code system](http://build.fhir.org/ig/hl7au/au-fhir-base/CodeSystem-medication-type.html)
       - generic item form and strength = `code.coding` with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) using `UPDSF` from the [Medication Type code system](http://build.fhir.org/ig/hl7au/au-fhir-base/CodeSystem-medication-type.html)
       - branded item form and strength = `code.coding` with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) using `BPDSF` from the [Medication Type code system](http://build.fhir.org/ig/hl7au/au-fhir-base/CodeSystem-medication-type.html)
    - If the resource is a Medication resource:
-      - form and strength are also provided in `Medication.form`, `Medication.ingredient.itemCodeableConcept` and `Medication.ingredient.strength`
+      - form and strength may be separately provided in `Medication.form`, `Medication.ingredient.itemCodeableConcept` and `Medication.ingredient.strength` when they are not implicit in `Medication.code`
       - manufacturer = `Medication.manufacturer.identifier`

     Example: Medication with coded brand name, generic name, manufacturer, item form and strength.